Kunals0612/System-Design/README.md

 | The program only needs memory for storage.           | The resource requirement is quite high in the case of a process. |
 | Its life span is unlimited.                          | Its life span is limited.                     |
 | It is a passive entity.                              | It is an active entity.                       |

+A process includes a stack, data section, and heap.
+Stack contains temporary data such as function parameters, return address, and local variables.
+The data section contains global variables.
+Heap is a memory that is dynamically allocated during process runtime.